apache/mesos/docs/fetcher.md

 found together in the sandbox.
 In case a cache file is unpacked, only the extraction result will be found in the sandbox.

-The "filename" field is useful here for cases where the URI ends with query parameters, since these will otherwise end up in the file copied to the sandbox and will subsequently fail to be recognized as archives.
+The "output_file" field is useful here for cases where the URI ends with query parameters, since these will otherwise end up in the file copied to the sandbox and will subsequently fail to be recognized as archives.